matgerus/AM-bst-file/README.md

 # AM-bst-file
-.bst file containing referencing system for Hungarian e-journal Archeometriai Műhely (Archaeometrical Workshop))
+This repository stores a .bst file containing referencing system for Hungarian e-journal Archeometriai Műhely (Archaeometrical Workshop).
+It can be used in LaTeX.